 To address its shortcomings, WPA was developed as a new security standard for wireless protocols.
 It used TKIP or Temporal Key Integrity Protocol to ensure message integrity.
 This was different from WEP in a way, the former used CRC or Cyclic Redundancy Check.
 TKIP was believed to be much stronger than CRC.
 The use of it ensured that every data packet was sent with a unique encryption key.
 Key mixing increased the complexity of decoding the keys and thereby reducing instances of intrusions.
 However, like WEP, WPA too had a flaw.
 As such, WPA was advanced into WPA 2.

 The CCM mode combines Counter (CTR) mode privacy and Cipher Block Chaining Message Authentication Code (CBC-MAC) authentication.
-These modes have been extensively studied and are found to have well-understood cryptographic properties which provide good security and performance in software or hardware.
+These modes have been extensively studied and are found to have well-understood cryptographic properties that provide good security and performance in software or hardware.